8BallDuVal/ACR-Terraform-Code/README.md

-# create an ACR in Terraform
+# Deploy an Azure Container Registry Instance using Terraform
-Terraform script(s) to deploy an azure container registry (ACR)
+This repository contains Terraform script(s) that will deploy a private azure container registry (ACR) instance for you.
+The ACR instance is private, and will only be accessible via a private endpoint (public network access is disabled).

 # Prerequisites
 Software Required: